niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 - [ ] handler to reverse engineer market place tags if brittle
 - [ ] make anti bot, cloudflare measures with llm stuff
 - [ ] it is approaching a MB now which isnt much at all
+- [ ] map reduce and log ingestion for failure rate

 ***